 Recording and analyzing your practice sessions

-A launch monitor helps, but recording sessions adds a sharper edge.
+A launch monitor helps, but recording your sessions adds a sharper edge.
 Use a smartphone or camera to capture swings, putts, and chips.
-This gives a clear view of flaws like grip tension or poor shoulder alignment during indoor golf practice.
+This gives a clear view of flaws like grip tension or poor shoulder alignment during indoor practice.

 Off-Season Practice Tips